-- If equipped, swap over the lower water jacket coolant baffles into the new block. - Head gaskets are marked "L" and "R".
+- If equipped, swap over the water jacket coolant spacers / baffles into the new block. - Head gaskets are marked "L" and "R".
 Always make sure they are properly installed while paying close attention to the sealer application areas as outlined in the Service Manual.

 - Always make sure to clean the head bolt threads and apply engine oil to the threads and head bolt washers before starting the torque sequence.
-Always follow the torque sequence closely. - IMPORTANT: If by chance the AVCS filter screens in the cam carriers have come loose or fallen out during disassembly, they are directional and MUST be reinstalled in their original position.
-There is an oil passage in the cam case which MUST align with a hole on the outside diameter of the filter screen tube otherwise, oil flow to the AVCS will be restricted or blocked resulting in engine damage. - Before installing the upper and lower oil pans, always thoroughly clean and inspect the pick-up tube and screen.
-Always use new o-rings on the pick-up tube and both oil pans during reassembly.
+Always follow the torque sequence closely. - IMPORTANT: If by chance the AVCS filter screens in the cam carriers have come loose, fallen out or become lost during disassembly, they are available separately (p.n.
+14451AA050).
+NOTE: The filter screens are directional and MUST be reinstalled in their original position, flush with the machined surface of the cam carrier.
+There is an oil passage in the cam case which MUST align with the "screen" area on the outside surface of the filter (see insets below) otherwise, oil flow to the AVCS can become restricted or blocked resulting in engine damage.
+Engines with AVCS on both intake and exhaust will have 2 filters in each carrier (blue arrows) as opposed to just one (intake only AVCS) as shown in the photo below.

-After cleaning the upper oil pan assembly, replace the oil level switch assembly as shown in the illustration below.
+- Before installing the upper and lower oil pans, always thoroughly clean and inspect the pick-up tube and screen.
+Always use new o-rings on the pick-up tube and both oil pans during reassembly. - After cleaning the upper oil pan assembly, replace the oil level switch assembly as shown in the illustration on the right.
 Torque the 2 retaining bolts to 6.4 Nm (56 inch-pounds).